Josh Lowe Player Props: Rays vs. Phillies

-The Tampa Bay Rays and Josh Lowe, who went 1-for-5 last time in action, take on Aaron Nola and the Philadelphia Phillies at Tropicana Field, Tuesday at 4:10 PM ET.
+The Tampa Bay Rays and Josh Lowe (.429 slugging percentage over his past 10 games, including one homer), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Tropicana Field, Wednesday at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Phillies.

 Josh Lowe Game Info & Props vs. the Phillies